 For example, communities near a highway or major roadway are often low-income and communities of color.
 Living near a highway or major roadway increases a person's exposure to traffic-related air pollution.
 Traffic-related air pollution is linked to respiratory conditions like wheezing and decreased lung functioning and also cardiovascular disease.
 Long-term exposure to traffic-related air pollution is linked to childhood asthma.

 APHA speaks out for transportation policy that improves, rather than hinders, public health.
 We believe in working with the transportation sector to create equitable and healthy transportation policies.
-The resources on this page give more information on the link between public health, equity and transportation.

 Transportation and Health Tool Case Studies

 APHA recently released five case studies that provide valuable insight into opportunities to advance health on both state and regional levels.
 The case studies feature organizations using the Transportation and Health Tool indicators to:

 Want to learn more about the Transportation and Health Tool?
 Read an article in the Journal of Transport & Health about the Transportation and Health Tool.
 You can also listen to the Incorporating Health in Transportation Decisions webinar to learn more about how practitioners are using the Transportation and Health Tool (hosted by APHA with support from CDC).

 Promoting active communities: Finding data that tells your story

 APHA believes in the power of evidence — and using data to inspire change — to create healthier communities for all.
 That’s why we’re proud to announce a website exploring the Bicycling and Walking in the United States: 2016 Benchmarking Report, which traces the rise of walking and bicycling across the nation.